-- The purpose of the Board of Trustees is to contribute to the continuation and growth of Narcotics Anonymous and to serve as a primary resource for the fellowship of N.A. - 2.
-The functions of the Board of Trustees and its members are: - A. To deal with those things, both within and outside the fellowship, which affect the continuation and growth of N.A. - To promote fellowship-wide understanding of and adherence to the Twelve Traditions of N.A. - C. To provide and encourage the exchange and availability of service-related information and experience. - To actively seek and encourage ways of carrying the message of recovery to the addict who still suffers.
+- 1. The purpose of the World Service Board of Trustees is to contribute to the continuation and growth of Narcotics Anonymous and to serve as a primary resource for the fellowship of NA. - 2.
+The functions of the World Service Board of Trustees and its members are: - A. To deal with those things, both within and outside the followship, which affect the continuation and growth of NA; - B. To encourage fellowship-wide understanding and utilization of the Twelve Traditions of NA; - C. To provide and encourage the exchange and availability of service-related information and experience; and, - D. To actively seek and encourage ways of carrying the message of recovery to the addict who still suffers.

-The board and its members are responsible to the fellowship as a whole through our service structure, and they must remain responsive to the needs of the fellowship.
+The board and its members, as a resource of experience and information, are responsible to the fellowship as a whole through the NA service structure and must remain responsive to the needs of the fellowship.
+3. The membership of the World Service Board of Trustees conforms to the following:

-- The membership of the Board of Trustees of Narcotics Anonymous conforms with the following: - A. The number of trustees serving at any time is limited to a maximum of fifteen (15).
-There need not be a full complement of trustees serving at any given time; ultimately, the number of trustees will be determined by need. - B. Trusteeship is one of two basic types: addict or non-addict.
-Of the trustees, at least two-thirds (2/3) are recovering drug addicts. - C. The qualifications required of addict trustees include: - The willingness to serve as a member of the board. - (2) Nomination and election by separate election for each trustee position by a 2/3 majority vote of the World Service Conference. - (3) A commitment to service as shown by experience working as a member of other N.A. service committees, and his or her contributions to the continuation and growth of the fellowship. - (4) The time and resources necessary for active trusteeship. - (5) A minimum of eight (8) years' continuous abstinence from drugs. - (6) A good working knowledge of the Twelve Traditions and Twelve Steps of N.A.
+- A. The number of trustees serving at any time is limited to a maximum of seventeen (17). - B. There are two types of trustees: addict member of NA, or nonaddict.
+At least two-thirds of the trustees are recovering addicts. - C. The qualifications required of addict trustees include: - 1) The willingness to serve as a member of the board; - A commitment to service, as shown by experience working as a member of other NA service committees and their contribution to the continuation and growth of the fcllowship; - 3) The time and resources necessary for active trusteeship;